Yordan Alvarez Player Props: Astros vs. Marlins

 Marlins Pitching Rankings

-- The pitching staff for the Marlins has a collective 9.7 K/9 to lead the league.
+- The pitching staff for the Marlins has a collective 9.6 K/9, the second-best in MLB.

-- The Marlins have a 4.23 team ERA that ranks 15th among all league pitching staffs.
+- The Marlins' 4.20 team ERA ranks 15th across all MLB pitching staffs.

-- Marlins pitchers combine to surrender 137 total home runs at a clip of 1.2 per game (to rank 13th in baseball).
+- Marlins pitchers combine to give up 137 total home runs at a rate of 1.1 per game (to rank 13th in baseball).

+- Cueto (0-3) gets the starting nod for the Marlins in his sixth start of the season.
+He's put together a 5.33 ERA in 27 2/3 innings pitched, with 23 strikeouts.

-- His last time out came on Tuesday against the Cincinnati Reds, when the lefty went six innings, surrendering two earned runs while giving up six hits.
+- The righty's last appearance was on Wednesday against the Cincinnati Reds, when he went five innings, surrendering three earned runs while giving up five hits.

-- The 26-year-old has amassed an ERA of 4.08, with 9.6 strikeouts per nine innings, in 23 games this season.
-Opponents have a .261 batting average against him.
+- The 37-year-old has put up a 5.33 ERA and 7.7 strikeouts per nine innings in six games this season, while allowing a batting average of .206 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.